Revit Training for Veterans

 VDCI's BIM Certificate program offers comprehensive training in Building Information Modeling through intensive, small-group classes led by industry expert instructors.
 Students master essential skills through hands-on experience with real-world commercial construction projects, learning everything from 3D modeling in Revit Architecture to creating detailed construction documentation and specializing in MEP or structural design.
 The program stands out for its practical approach and student-friendly policies, including free course retake options to ensure mastery of the material.

-Noble also has an AutoCAD Masterclass.
-This rigorous program provides small class instruction and is a great opportunity for learners to acquire in-depth AutoCAD skills.
-Coursework begins with an introduction to AutoCAD basics, such as how to navigate its interface, create basic drawings, and use core editing commands.
-Training then progresses into intermediate-level AutoCAD training that focuses on accurate positioning and effective working methods, such as how to use templates, layouts, and styles.
+Noble also offers an AutoCAD Masterclass.
+This rigorous program provides small-class instruction and is a great opportunity for learners to acquire in-depth AutoCAD skills.
+Coursework begins with an introduction to AutoCAD basics such as how to navigate its interface, create basic drawings, and use core editing commands.
+Training then progresses into intermediate-level AutoCAD training focusing on accurate positioning and effective working methods such as how to use templates, layouts, and styles.
 In the final portion of this program, learners explore advanced topics like how to work with attributes, dynamic blocks, and tables.
-Those interested in sitting for the Autodesk Certified Professional in AutoCAD for Design & Drafting exam can enroll in Noble’s AutoCAD Certification.
+Those interested in sitting for the Autodesk Certified Professional in AutoCAD for Design and Drafting exam can enroll in Noble’s AutoCAD Certification.
 This rigorous class provides students with a combination of private tutoring and live AutoCAD training.

 All Noble courses are taught by expert instructors and include a free retake option for up to one year.
 Students can complete their training live online or attend classes in New York City.